MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     > [!div class="mx-imgBorder"]
     > ![Choose and confiogure sales team](media/ci-admin-choose-sales-team.png "Choose and confiogure sales team")

     You can skip configuring this section and add them later when required.
-To learn more, see [Configure and view your team page](../sales/configure-view-your-team-page.md).
+To learn more, see [Configure sales team information in Sales Hub app](../sales/configure-view-your-team-page.md##configure-sales-team-information-in-sales-hub-app).

 8. Under the **License usage** section, you can view the information on the total call recording processing hours left and used.
 This is view only and can’t be changed.